NIAPS Frequently Asked Questions (FAQs)

 The Content Health Indicator Tool (CHIT) provides system administrators onboard ship a visual device to estimate the current NIAPS replication health.
 CHIT is comprised of two main parts:

-The Health and Monitoring System (HAMS) is a shore-based, proprietary application developed by NSWC Crane that captures, stores and displays replication related data from all fleet platforms that have NIAPS.
+The Health and Monitoring System (HAMS) is a shore-based, proprietary application that captures, stores and displays replication related data from all fleet platforms that have NIAPS.
 The type of data HAMS monitors and can display includes: